Colons in References, Times, Ratios, and Titles

-Examples of Colons Used in ReferencesHere is an example of colons used in a reference:
+Another Example of Colons Used in a ReferenceHere is another example of colons used in a reference:

 - Learn Chapter XIV: Section 4: Paragraph 6 by tomorrow.
 (Commas could have been used in this example.)